TrevorLeCroy/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach will go through each element of the array, allowing you to do as you please with the elements

+.map will also go through each element of the array, but is applying a given function to each element.

 2. Explain the difference between a callback and a higher order function.

 3. Can you explain what a closure is and how you used it in the counter function?

 4. Describe the four principles of the 'this' keyword.

 5. Why do we need super() in an extended class?

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.